FairyFali/awesome-llm-unlearning/README.md

 This repository tracks the latest research on machine unlearning in large language models (LLMs).
 The goal is to offer a comprehensive list of papers and resources relevant to the topic.

-As of the last commit, there are **261** papers, **13** surveys and position papers, **1** framework, and **2** blog posts.

-> [!NOTE]
-> If you believe your paper on LLM unlearning is not included, or if you find a mistake, typo, or information that is not up to date, please open an issue or submit a pull request, and I will be happy to update the list.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)